I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddscsi/ns-ntddscsi-_scsi_pass_through_ex.md

 ## Members

-`Cdb`

-Specifies the SCSI command descriptor block to be sent to the target device.

-`CdbLength`

-Indicates the size in bytes of the SCSI command descriptor block in <b>Cdb</b>.

-`DataDirection`

-#####  This field must have one of these values:

-########

-`DataInBufferOffset`

-Contains an offset from the beginning of this structure to the input data buffer.
-The offset must respect the data alignment requirements of the device.

-`DataInTransferLength`

-Indicates the size in bytes of the input data buffer.
-Many devices transfer chunks of data of predefined length.
-The value in <b>DataInTransferLength</b> must be an integral multiple of this predefined, minimum length that is specified by the device.
-If an underrun occurs, the miniport driver must update this member to the number of bytes actually transferred.
-If no input data buffer is present, this member is set to 0.

-`DataOutBufferOffset`

-Contains an offset from the beginning of this structure to the output data buffer.
-The offset must respect the data alignment requirements of the device.

-`DataOutTransferLength`

-Indicates the size in bytes of the output data buffer.
-Many devices transfer chunks of data of predefined length.
-The value in <b>DataOutTransferLength</b> must be an integral multiple of this predefined, minimum length that is specified by the device.
-If an underrun occurs, the miniport driver must update this member to the number of bytes actually transferred.
-If no output data buffer is present, this member is set to 0.
+`Version`

+The version of this structure.
+Set to 0.

 `Length`

 The size of the this structure.
 Set to <b>sizeof</b>(SCSI_PASS_THROUGH_EX).

-`Reserved`

-Reserved.
-Set to 0.
+`CdbLength`

+Indicates the size in bytes of the SCSI command descriptor block in <b>Cdb</b>.

+`StorAddressLength`

+The length of the storage device address structure at the offset of <b>StorAddressOffset</b> after this structure.

 `ScsiStatus`